wp-plugins/multisite-language-switcher/readme.txt

 - download the plugin
 - uncompress it with your preferred unzip programme
-- copy the entire directory in your plugins directory of your wordpress blog (/wp-content/plugins)
+- copy the entire directory in your plugin directory of your wordpress blog (/wp-content/plugins)
-- activate the plugin in your plugins page
+- activate the plugin in your plugin page
 - set some configuration in Options -> Multisite Language Switcher
 - set the relations of your pages and posts in Posts -> Edit or Page -> Edit
+- It's ready! ;)

 == Changelog ==